codacy/docs/docs/organizations/managing-security-and-risk.md

 The **Top 10 high-risk repositories** list shows the repositories with the highest number of open findings, ordered by severity.

 !!! note
-    This panel may list less than ten repositories if there are fewer than ten repositories with open findings in the organization or if less than ten repositories are selected in the dropdown filter.
+    This panel may list fewer than ten repositories if there are fewer than ten repositories with open findings in the organization or if fewer than ten repositories are selected in the dropdown **Repository** filter.

 ![Security and risk management high risk repositories panel](images/security-risk-management-overview-top-risk.png)